What is Behavioral Data? How to Use It for Maximum Conversion

 For instance, data could show a user scrolling down a homepage and then back to the top to click on your “Shop” page.
 Next, they search for the product search bar, give up, and hit the Back button on their web browser.

-Without this added context, you would only see a user visiting your website, clicking on one page, then bouncing.
+Without this additional context, you would only see a user visiting your website, clicking on a single page, then bouncing.

 Some Examples of Behavioral Data Analysis Tools

-Businesses can implement UBA with the help of the following analytical tools.
+Businesses can implement UBA using the following analytical tools.

 Heat maps are visualizations of where users interact with your websites and apps.
-Maps can show you where users are scrolling through, where they hover their mouse cursor, and where they like to click on each page.
+Maps can show you where users scroll, where they hover, and where they click on each page.

 heat-map